raulsteinmetz/turtlebot3-drl/README.md

-# Deep Reinforcement Learning for TurtleBot3 Navigation
+# Deep Reinforcement Learning for Terrestrial Navigation

 Training Deep Reinforcement Learning algorithms in the TurtleBot3 navigation task using ROS2.
 It contains:
 - Multiple environment setups on Gazebo